Yaskawa-Global/SmartPendantSDK/docs/en/intro-concepts.md

 A ControlGroup represents a set of axes that can be controlled - such as a robot, an external base (e.g. a rail) or a station (e.g. a part fixture able to rotate and tilt).

 In many cases, the only control group defined is `R1` - a single robot connected to the controller.
-However, the YRC1000 Controller is capable of supporting up-to 8 robots (or 72 axes).
+However, the YRC1000 Controller can support up-to 8 robots (or 72 axes).
 The YRC1000micro and Smart Pendant only support a single robot.

 Custom control groups can be configured on the controller, by combining simple groups - for example, by combining a robot and a base and station, or two robots etc.

 In addition, the controller may support coordinated motion between a master & slave control group, such that one will move in response to commanded motions of the other.
-For example, a control group including a robot and a station where the station is the master, allows motions commanding the station (for example holding a part) to cause the robot to move in order to maintain the same relationship between the robot tool and the part on the station.
+For example, a control group including a robot and a station where the station is the master, allows motions commanding the station (e.g. holding a part) to cause the robot to move in order to maintain the same relationship between the robot tool and the part on the station.

-For example, `R1+R2+B2+S1:S1` designates a combined control group, consisting of the simple control groups corresponding to Robot 1, Robot 2 incuding a Base, and Station 1.
+For example, `R1+R2+B2+S1:S1` designates a combined control group, consisting of the simple control groups corresponding to Robot 1, Robot 2 including a Base, and Station 1.
 Additionally, Station 1 is the master control group.